One of the biggest mistakes people make when they first buy a Knockout Rose is to think these roses are immune to everything.

 These plants repel aphids due to their strong smell, deterring these pests from approaching.

 Some Final Rules Of Thumb

 Many types of spray out there might work on varieties of Knockout roses.
-But it’s always best to play it safe and use only products meant for traditional rose varieties.
+But it’s always best to play it safe and use only pesticides meant for traditional rose varieties.

 Also, consider prevention habits.
-Use regular neem treatments or spray when you discover signs of an infestation on nearby plants.
+Use regular neem treatments or spray when you discover signs of pest infestation on nearby plants.